California’s “criminal court process” refers to how a criminal case proceeds, from

 4. What happens following a guilty plea or guilty verdict?

-If a defendant pleads guilty to a misdemeanor or a felony, or is found guilty of either offense after a trial, California’s criminal process says that a defendant may:
+If you plead guilty to a misdemeanor or a felony, or are found guilty of either offense after a trial, California’s criminal process says that you may:

 - file a motion for a new trial,